 This can be a concern, and while manufacturers offer reassurances, they might not be enough for some drivers.
-For example, Nissan offers a five year or 60,000-miles warranty.
-Some are offering eight years or 100,000 miles.
+For example, Nissan offers a three year or 60,000-miles warranty..
 Of course, you would not want to be away from home when the battery fails.

 We can expect to see more of the big players entering the market.
 Bentley, for instance, is planning to enter the market by 2025.
 Others are sure to follow.

 Elon Musk, head of Tesla, has pointed out that the company is moving toward producing vehicles that will have super-charged batteries, ending anxieties about potential queues to top up at service points.